seanware/terraform-beginner-bootcamp-2023/README.md

 ## Tested Terraform with AWS

 The aws provider was installed from the terraform resgistry [AWS provider link](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) with the provider a S3 bucket was created and destroyed using terraform plan, apply and destory.
 The link the the aws S3 resoure documentation is here: [S3 resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket)

+## Implement Terraform Cloud

+Terraform cloud is used to store the state of a terraform configuration in a central place much like dockerhub.
+To accomplish the feat an organization was created on the terraform cloud platform.
+Within this organization a project and workspace were created to handle the state from Terratown.

+To use the CLI to access the cloud, an API key was created and due to issues with the Gitpod cloud user interface, authentication was done using a bash script. generate_tfrc_credential.
+This script will be run on the startup of the cloud workspace.